 The party does support increased access to cannabis for medical purposes.
-In the most recent Labour party manifesto, the party pledged they will “progress clinically appropriate prescription[s] of medical cannabis.”
+In the most recent Labour manifesto, the party pledged they will “progress clinically appropriate prescription[s] of medical cannabis.”
 The manifesto also pledged to develop a public health approach to substance misuse that would see the UK move away from criminalisation and towards harm reduction.

-Other parties take a much more positive approach.
+Other parties take a far more positive approach.
 The Liberal Democrats have long supported cannabis reform, and believe past Labour and Conservative policies have been driven by fear rather than evidence.
 In their 2019 manifesto, cannabis is specifically mentioned: “Our approach will support and encourage more clinical trials of cannabis for medicinal use to establish a clear evidence base.
 In the meantime, we will allow those who feel that cannabis helps to manage their pain to do so without fear of criminal prosecution.”

 In Scotland, the ruling Scottish Nationalist Party has backed the decriminalisation of all drugs, including cannabis.
-Scotland has one of Europe’s leading drug death rates, and it is hoped that decriminalising the possession of small amounts of all drugs, from Class A to Class C, will reduce harm.
+Scotland has one of Europe’s leading drug death rates, and it is hoped that decriminalising the possession of small amounts of all drugs, from Class A to Class C, would reduce harm.

 Changes in police approach – backdoor decriminalisation

 The law in the UK states that cannabis possession is punishable with a maximum sentence of up to 5 years in prison, an unlimited fine or both.
-Police are also allowed to issue on the spot fines of £90 for cannabis possessions.
+Police are also allowed to issue on-the-spot fines of £90 for cannabis possessions.